 The more we research movement and its benefits there is no doubt that one can see that at every level, activity is important for the body to engage in.
 No matter the age, ability or living circumstances there are very few situations where exercise and activity isn’t a complete asset.
 People have several different backgrounds and interests when it comes to exercising and as a result the more someone does something active, the more our bodies adapt to build a physique that leads to improved competency.
 For example, if you decide that you love rock climbing, and pursue your hobby for a number of months, eventually you will develop a strength and flexibility that allows for greater ability to climb.
 For better or for worse our body creates physiological and mental changes that allow you to move in a number of ways.
 With specific movement patterns and an enjoyment for these patterns, the for worse part of our adaptations is the fact that some activities and movements can cause mis-alignments and overuse of certain tissues, muscles or joints, thus limiting someone’s enjoyment and safety.
 As a trainer we have a number of areas where we can help our clients, and at the end of the day the whole point of being athletic is to experience superior health.
 In my studies as a trainer I have looked for a staple activity that is conclusively beneficial for any athlete of any movement type.
-In my search for the ultimate exercise, the leader of healthy movement has come forward, it is called the squat!
+In my search for the ultimate exercise, the leader of healthy movement has come forward, it is all about doing squats!

 Like all areas of exercise, the squat isn’t perfect, nothing in this world is.
 If you want an activity that will have both specific and general benefits to yourself as an athlete, learning to do an excellent squat is a wonderful tool to have in your tool box.
 The number of joints the squat requires of the body, and the number of muscles accessed through the full range of the squat have a healthy pedigree of strains and stretches to encourage the body towards a state of relative alignment.
 The key is to ensure excellent execution of the squat.
 It is important to understand that when executing a squat, precision and alignment outweigh the importance of moving a heavy load.
 Being sensitive to technique and fluidity will maximize your benefits while minimizing your risk of injury.